06j07m/d2pdf/README.md

 ## Installation

-### Option 1: if your browser supports drag-and-drop bookmarks...

-Drag and drop the link in `d2pdf.html` into your bookmarks/favourites bar

-### Option 1: make your own bookmarklet!

 1. Make a new bookmark in your browser's bookmarks/favourites bar
 2. Give it a recognizable name in the "Name" fiel, such as "d2pdf"
 3. Paste the code from `d2pdf.js` into the "URL" field